seer-lab/GitView/README.md

 2. Modify the `<project_location>` field in `DocumentRoot` and `Directory` to the location of the project.

-#### Cleaning web server repo
+#### Cleaning web server repository

 1. Apache by default will show the directory listings of the folder for the website.
 To remove this open `/etc/apache2/sites-enabled/000-default.conf`

-2. Add in the following (if you followed the steps for creating the virtual site only modifiy the *Options* line):
+2. Add in the following (if you followed the steps for creating the virtual site only modify the *Options* line):

 		<Directory /var/www/html/GitView/>
                 Options -Indexes +FollowSymLinks +MultiViews